ART MADE POSSIBLE

 212 residency’s are for projects that have enough work completed for the residents to achieve a creative and professional benchmark by the end of the residency.
 Use the application as a template to review your project.
 If you can complete the application, we will review the project.

-The advisory board is made up of professional artists and creatives currently working professionally in their creative medium.
-These range from independent writers, illustrators and creators, to producers and experts in interactive art and creative coding.
-Along with their experience, each advisory board member brings a unique perspective and knowledge set to 212, helping each resident to make their ideas a reality.
+The 212 Creative Network is made up of an advisory board of professional artists and creatives working in a variety of mediums.
+These range from writers, illustrators and filmmakers, to producers and experts in interactive art and creative coding.
+Along with their experience, each member of the 212 Creative Network brings a unique perspective and knowledge set to 212, helping each resident to make their ideas a reality.

 Although a veteran of the Chicago theater and music scenes, Ken Fountain cut his teeth as an animator in the city’s thriving advertising market – creating character work for well respected studios like Calabash Animation and Radar.